Last Updated on

 If you fail to have any of these steps covered, whoever is being treated (even if that’s just you treating your own injuries) can soon after have a painful and life threatening infection set in — that’s even following what we would consider to be a minor cut or even an abrasion.
 In third world countries just about everything around you can be dirty and contaminated in some way.
 Why?
 It’s because no one takes daily cleaning as serious as is considered normal in the West.

-The Black Plague was finally beaten several centuries ago when authorities finally learned that rats were a major source of the spread of the disease; previous to that, rats were taken for granted because they were everywhere.
-And so cleanliness soon became a way of life to help prevent black plague as well as help slow down or stop the spread of other diseases and illness caused by contaminated surfaces.
+Bubonic plague was finally beaten several centuries ago when authorities finally learned that rats were a major source of the spread of the disease; previous to that, rats were taken for granted because they were everywhere.
+And so cleanliness soon became a way of life to help prevent plague as well as help slow down or stop the spread of other diseases and illness caused by contaminated surfaces.

 No Bleach, No Sanitation In A Post Collapse World

 When the world goes to Hell in a hand basket, whether that’s post collapse or post apocalypse, rats, parasites and contamination are going to go back to the way they existed in the dark ages.
-All will be commonplace and you better be prepared with some knowledge and essential emergency first aid supplies if you want to make it through the long term.
+All will be commonplace and you better be prepared with some knowledge and essential emergency supplies (including first aid supplies) if you want to make it through the long term.

 Imagine having an infection caused by the fecal matter that had collected under someone else’s fingernails for the last several days; that person is now tending to an injury you or one of your loved ones has suffered; even if their hands appear clean, common microorganisms may be waiting to be passed from their hands to other people and surfaces they come in contact with.

-Even a minor injury can end up fatal without sterilized hands and or tools and lead to…
+Even a minor injury can end up fatal without sterilized hands and sterilized survival tools and lead to…

 Post Collapse Infections